 Published

 Olof Östergren, Arizo Karimi, Emelie Counil, Jonas Björk, Tove Fall, and Karl Gauffin

 Groups with lower socioeconomic status have suffered disproportionately from severe Covid-19.
 However, more cases were detected among individuals in higher socioeconomic positions.
 These seemingly conflicting observations are in part attributed to differences in testing behavior; individuals in lower socioeconomic positions in Sweden had lower testing rates and higher positivity rates compared to those in higher positions.

-The propensity to get tested can depend on several things.
-Some factors may motivate the individual to get tested while others can make the individual more likely to avoid taking a test.
+Published